heisenberg8055/toDo-List/README.md

 # toDo-List
-A cli To-Do List using golang
+A cli To-Do List using golang and .csv file to persist data.